 Satisfactory Academic Progress and Normative Time

 Normative time is the elapsed time (calculated to the nearest semester) recommended by program faculty and approved by the Graduate Council that students need to make satisfactory program in completing requirements for the doctorate.
 Normative time has two components:

 Time from the beginning of the student’s graduate work to advancement to doctoral candidacy; and

 - Time in candidacy until the dissertation is filed.
 Graduate programs have total normative times ranging from five to seven years (10 to 14 semesters); most programs have the standard University of California norm of six years.
 In order for a student to be considered in good standing, the student must be progressing within the normative time established for the program.
 The student is responsible for being aware of the program’s normative time standards.

-Annual Review of Doctoral Candidates: the Academic Progress Report
+Annual Review of Doctoral Candidates: the Doctoral Candidacy Review

 The Graduate Council requires all doctoral students who have been advanced to candidacy to meet annually with at least two members of their dissertation committees to discuss progress during the last year and to set goals for the next.
 Prior to the meeting, students complete the Doctoral Candidacy Review (DCR).The dissertation chair reads the student’s report, works with the student to schedule a progress meeting, and records the results in the DCR.
 For full information, see the Graduate Division website.